Guide to Visiting Sakurai Futamigaura ( + How to Get There)

 While there’s no nearby train stations, there are buses that stop right across the street.

-During the bus rides, you’ll see nice views of local towns, sea views, green hills, and traditional houses.
+During the bus rides, you’ll see scenic views of local towns, sea views, green hills, and traditional houses.

 There’s a direct express bus that stops at Sakurai Futamigaura.
 I took this going back to Fukuoka, but should have taken it going there.